omae26/Python/README.md

 # Better claculator
 I built another calculator that allows the user to select the type of operator to use after entering the numbers they want to manipulate

 # Dictionaries
+These ones allow a user to store values using 'keys'